Department of City and Regional Planning

-Thomas Campanella, Nichola Lowe, Noreen McDonald, Yan Song, Meenu Tewari.
+Todd BenDor, Nichola Lowe, Noreen McDonald, Mai Nguyen, Yan Song, Meenu Tewari.

-Raymond J. Burby, F. Stuart Chapin Jr., David R. Godschalk, Harvey A. Goldstein, Edward J. Kaiser, David H. Moreau.
+Raymond J. Burby, David R. Godschalk, Edward J. Kaiser.

-City and regional planning is an interdisciplinary field that seeks to improve the quality of life for people in urban, suburban, and rural areas and in larger regions of the country.
-To this end, city and regional planners apply humanistic, social science, and specialized technical theory and knowledge to lay out and develop human settlements both here and abroad.
-Planners are involved, for example, in guiding the type and location of new development, analyzing transportation systems, encouraging economic development, protecting the environment, and revitalizing urban neighborhoods.
+City and regional planning is an interdisciplinary field that seeks to improve the quality of life for people in human settlements.
+To this end, city and regional planners apply different kinds of theories and knowledge to create and modify cities and places while understanding the political impacts and proactively managing the social and natural impacts of these settlements.
+Planners are involved, for example, in forecasting what futures may hold for a region, guiding the type and location of new development, analyzing transportation systems, encouraging economic development, protecting the environment, mediating diverse interests and inputs, and revitalizing urban neighborhoods.
 They are involved in designing solutions to pressing societal problems such as urban sprawl, unemployment, homelessness, environmental pollution, and urban decay.

 For undergraduates the Department of City and Regional Planning offers basic coursework, opportunities for supervised practical experience, and an academic minor.
-Undergraduate students take courses in the department for several reasons: to learn about cities and the city and regional planning field, to enrich or expand their current area of interest, or to explore the possibility of graduate work leading to a career in planning.
+Undergraduate students take courses in the department for several reasons: to learn about cities and planning systems, to enrich or expand their current area of interest in different aspects of urbanization, or to explore the possibility of graduate work leading to a career in planning.
 Planning courses allow students to see how the arts and sciences can be applied to improve the prosperity and livability of cities, towns, and rural areas.
 In this way they help students deepen their appreciation of their major field of study.
 Some planning courses may fulfill General Education requirements.

 The minor in urban studies and planning provides students with coursework and access to advisors.
 With strong performance in their major and planning minor, students may qualify for entry-level positions in planning.
 The department's director of dual-degree and undergraduate programs serves as the primary point of contact for students participating in the minor.
 Student advising and approval of equivalent courses are handled through the director.